by Jane Lake

 More About Hummingbirds:

 Recycle narrow-necked glass bottles to make your own hummingbird feeders with handy feeder tubes.
-Sold in a pack of 12, these make great recycling and nature projects for scouts, classrooms or youth groups, and the creative possibilities are endless.
-I’ve seen some pretty wine bottles recycled into feeders using these tubes.
+Sold in a pack of 12, these make great recycling and nature projects for scouts, classrooms or youth groups.
+The creative possibilities are endless.
+I’ve seen some pretty wine bottles, hand painted with flowers, then recycled into feeders using these tubes.

 Free Hummingbird Maps: